 It used to be true that most small bass amps sounded horrible.
 They just weren’t built well enough to handle the low-end frequencies of a bass guitar.
 The chassis would rattle and the speakers couldn’t handle the sound.
 These days, there are many excellent bass practice amps to choose from.

 Really, you can practice with any bass amp you want.
 It just makes sense to choose a smaller amp that is easy to work with.

-How Many Watts Does a Bass Amp Need for Home Use?
+How Many Watts for a Bass Amp for Home Use?

 However, If you are a hobby player with no desire to do anything but play your bass in peace in the comfort of your own home, my best advice when choosing a bass amp for home use is this: Do whatever the heck you want to do.

 If you want a 1,000-watt stack in your living room, that’s your business (and maybe your spouse’s).
 If you are happy with a little 20-watt amp, good for you.
 If you want to own more bass gear than the average touring rock band, I’m sure not going to stop you.

 Many combo bass amps in the $500 range have the power and features for playing.

 Top 5 Bass Amps for Home Use